wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 -   ....

-All in one, we believe that Hanjst would be the final JavaScript-based template language, and it has all
+All in one, we believe that Hanjst would be the final JavaScript-based template language, and it has all functions which needed in client-side run-time.
+Also, any further "reinvent of the wheel" in this field would be meaningless.

 ----
 [Back to top](/hanjst/what-is-hanjst)

 [Back to Up](/hanjst/index)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjQ5NTQxNzQsLTY5ODUwMTg3NiwtOT
+eyJoaXN0b3J5IjpbODAyMDg1ODM0LC02OTg1MDE4NzYsLTkzMz
-MzMzA0NDMzXX0=
+MwNDQzM119
 -->